el-moudni-hicham/q-learning-algorithm-java/README.md

         System.out.println("final state : " + (stateI * GRID_SIZE + stateJ));
     }
 ```
-`finished()` : This method checks if the agent has reached the goal state.
+`finished()` : This method checks if the QClass has reached the goal state.
 It returns true if the value of
-the current state in the grid array is 1, indicating that the agent has reached the goal state.
+the current state in the grid array is 1, indicating that the QClass has reached the goal state.

 ```java
     private boolean finished(){